kubermatic-labs/kkp-using-argocd/README.md

 This same folder structure can be further expanded to add kubeone installations for additional environments like staging and prod.

 ### Installation of KKP with Argo Installation Steps
 For ease of installation, I have prepared a `Makefile` to just make commands easier to read.
 Internally, it just depends on helm, kubectl and kubermatic-installer binaries.
+But you will need to look at `make` target definitions in `Makefile` to adjust DNS names.

 **FIXME:** kubermatic-installer is currently referred from external location.
 We need to get it downloaded